 The Bible is the only source of knowledge about God and His forgiveness, and is also the way in which He speaks to us today as the authority for our lives.
 It was written by people, as they were directed, and guided by God's Holy Spirit, and so it is true and without error.

 There is only one true God.
 He has revealed Himself in three persons: Father, Son, and Holy Spirit.
-We believe and respond to the love of the Triune God: the Father, who created all that exists; Jesus Christ, the Son, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over death and Satan; and the Holy Spirit, who creates faith in us through God's Word and His means of grace.
+We believe and respond to the love of the Triune God: the Father, who created all that exists; Jesus Christ, the Son, who became human to suffer and die for all of our sins, and rose to life again in the ultimate victory over death; and the Holy Spirit, who creates faith in us through God's Word and His means of grace.

-Death is no longer something to be feared.
-Rather, all those who trust in Jesus will live in joy with him in heaven for eternity.
-Death is now simply a doorway to another level of intimacy with God.
+Death is not something to be feared.
+Those who trust in Jesus will live joyfully with Him in heaven for eternity.
+Death is a doorway to another level of intimacy with God.

 As Lutheran Christians, we celebrate and live out three basic tenants of our salvation: